shaythuram/Library_Project/README.md

 Solidity Contract Functions :

-addbook :  Add a book with a given title and set the total number of said books in circulation.
+addbook :  Add a book with a given title and set the total number of said books in circulation.<br>
-gettitlestatus: Check if Title is availbel to be borrowed. getremainingnumofbooks : Check how many books of said title remains.
+gettitlestatus: Check if title is available to be borrowed.<br>
+getremainingnumofbooks : Check how many books of said title remains.<br>
-Borrow : Borrow Book.
+Borrow : Borrow Book.<br><br>
-Return : Return Book.
+Return : Return Book.<br>